shreyassanthu77/webview_dart/README.md

 #### Evaluate js
-runs the js given as soon as the method is called
+Evaluates arbitrary JavaScript code.
+Evaluation happens asynchronously, also the result of the expression is ignored.

 ```dart
   webview.eval("A valid string of Js")